Château de Châteaudun: Today

 The château overlooks the Loir River.
 Perched on a limestone outcrop, it shows its origins as a 12th-century fortress.
-Converted by Jean de Dunois during the Renaissance into a comfortable residence, the main body of the building is roofed in the gothic style.
+Converted by Jean de Dunois during the early Renaissance into a comfortable residence, the main body of the building is roofed in the gothic style.
 It still has, notably, a finely carved staircase from this period.

 Renovated since the 1930s, the castle has been designated as a monument historique (historic monument) since 1918.